 Call and Response Rhythm

-A more subtle example, and it is a rhythm with five notes in one bar.
-The first four music notes are all the same length that we can see as four call parts.
-The fifth note is a response note that is an 8th-note shorter than the call notes.
+A more subtle example is one of a rhythm with five music notes in one bar.
+The first four notes are the same length that we can see as four call parts or one big call part.
+The fifth note is the response part that is an 8th-note shorter than the notes of the call part.

-We can only make this rhythm when our synthesizer has a portamento option, which most synthesizers have.
+We can make a portamento music note rhythm when the instrument we use has a portamento option, which many synthesizers have.

 Random Rhythm or Combine Rhythms